How to write a winning UK CV with templates

 Now that you know how to write a CV, you can create your own.
 Here are a few CV templates for a few fields that will help you get started.

-The best CV template for a Teacher
+The best template for a Teacher

-The best CV template for a Sales Executive
+The best template for a Sales Executive

 The best CV template for an Accountant